 T – T stands for TIME SENSITIVE.
 It’s imperative to set a timeline for when you want to achieve your goals.
 Giving yourself a deadline will help create a sense of urgency, which will continue to push you forward closer to your goals!“I will save $10,000 by December 31st.”
 This goal is time-sensitive.
 If there is no completion date how will you really know if you achieve your goal?

 I know it might seem strange, but these are constant reminders all day, every day.
-Keeping my goals at the forefront of my mind really helps me stay focused and keep me accountable!
+Keeping my goals at the forefront of my mind really helps me stay focused and keeps me accountable!

 Decide how you will measure your progress.
 If your goal is to get stronger, you can keep a workout log of how much weight you’re lifting.